aces/Loris/modules/conflict_resolver/help/conflict_resolver.md

 beside the input filed.
 If a red cross is displayed, the conflict could not be saved (Your browser console log will display the error message.)

-It is possible to chnage the resolved conflicts to a new value until the page is refreshed.
+It is possible to change the resolved conflicts to a new value until the page is refreshed.
 After refresh or when changing tab, the newly resolved conflicts will appear in the “Resolved” tab.